-Vale of Leithen Football Club began its life as Leithen Vale Football Club in 1891, making them one of the oldest clubs in the Scottish Borders, a region traditionally dominated by rugby.
+Vale of Leithen Football Club began its life as Leithen Vale Football Club in 1891, making it one of the oldest clubs in the Scottish Borders (a region traditionally dominated by rugby).
 The ‘Leithen Vale’ name was used only for the club’s first two matches (a victory against Gala Harp and a loss to Peebles Hibernian) before the change to Vale of Leithen.
 It has been suggested that the name change was made in order to bring to mind the successful Dunbartonshire club Vale of Leven FC (the original Vale of Leven was established in 1872 and folded in 1929, winning the Scottish Cup on three consecutive occasions between 1877 and 1879).

-Vale of Leithen became full members of the Scottish Football Association in 1897 and competed in the Borders League at that time.
-By the 1910s, the Vale participated in the Eastern Football League and in 1923, joined the new East of Scotland Football League.
-The Vale would be crowned EoSFL champions the following season, but would not win the league again until 1978 (and then again the following season).
-The club’s final EoSFL championship came in 1987.
+The Vale became full members of the Scottish Football Association in 1897 and competed in the Borders Football League at that time.
+By the 1910s, the Vale was playing in the Eastern Football League and for the 1923/24 season, joined the new East of Scotland Football League.
+The club would be crowned EoSFL champions the following season, but would not win the league again until 1977/78 (and then again the following season).
+The club’s final EoSFL championship came in 1986/87.

 While I appreciate each of the design features of the current badge, for my redesign, I decided to make several changes.
-For a start, I found that the club’s name feels a bit cramped within the circular badge – the crosier is nearly touching the ‘E’ of ‘VALE’.
+For a start, I determined that the club’s name feels a bit cramped within the circular portion of the badge – St Ronan’s crosier is nearly touching the ‘E’ of ‘VALE’.
 Inspired by the handsome ‘KEEP FAITH’ banner, I incorporated the same banner above the circular badge.
-I am also resistant to the depiction of a person within a badge, especially given the fact that this depiction of St Ronan does not resemble many other depictions of the saint and that the boat in which he travels is not suggestive of an Irish coracle (the aesthetic of which does not lend itself to minimalistic illustration).
+I was resistant this depiction of St Ronan, especially since it does not resemble many other depictions of the saint and that the boat in which he travels is not suggestive of an Irish coracle (the aesthetic of which does not lend itself to minimalistic illustration).

-Instead of a depiction of St Ronan in a boat, I decided to go with a depiction of a lantern to represent the saint.
+Instead of a depiction of St Ronan in a boat, I decided to go with the sole image of a lantern to represent the saint.
 The lantern in my redesign is inspired by one found in a JaJa postcard illustration of the Innerleithen coat of arms from the early 1900s.
 Being that the Vale is one of the oldest clubs in the Borders, I also decided to include the date of the club’s founding.

-The University of Stirling was founded in 1967.
-Two years later, the University of Stirling Football Club was established.
-Among the six teams operated by USFC, the most senior of which has been competing in the Lowland League since its inaugural season in 2013.
+The University of Stirling was established in 1967.
+Two years later, the eponymous football club was founded.
+Among the six teams operated by USFC, the most senior of which has been competing in the Lowland Football League since its inaugural season in 2013/14.

 Prior to competing in the Lowland League, in 2008, USFC was admitted to the East of Scotland Football League.
-In only their second season in the league, USFC won the First Division (at the time, the sole second tier in the East of Scotland League) title.
+In only their second season in the league, USFC won the First Division (at the time, the sole second tier in the EoSFL) title.
 This saw USFC compete in the Premier Division, the top tier of the EoSFL, in the 2010/11 season.
-That season saw the club secure a second-place finish to Spartans.
+That season, the club secure a second-place finish to Spartans.
 By the following season, 2011/12, USFC clinched the top spot in the Premier Division.

-The 2012/13 season finished with Whitehill Welfare in the top spot, with USFC finishing as runners-up, ahead of Spartans.
+The 2012/13 season finished with Whitehill Welfare as champions and USFC finishing as runners-up, ahead of Spartans.
 The following season saw the transfer of these three, alongside Edinburgh City, Gretna 2008, Preston Athletic and Vale of Leithen admitted into the new Lowland League.
 In that inaugural season, USFC finished in second place, only four points behind the league champion Spartans.

 As far as the club’s aesthetics go, the current badge is excellent.
 The features of the badge come directly from the coat of arms of the university.
 The university website states: